-Criminal records disclosures will not generally show offences committed by individuals whilst living or working abroad (except in the case of service personnel and their families).
-Therefore, in addition to an enhanced criminal records disclosure, additional checks such as obtaining certificates of good conduct from relevant embassies or police forces are necessary.
+Criminal records certificates will not generally show offences committed by individuals whilst living or working abroad (except in the case of service personnel and their families).
+Therefore, in addition to an enhanced criminal records certificate, additional checks such as obtaining overseas criminal records checks or certificates of good conduct from relevant embassies or police forces are necessary.
 This does not apply to Foreign Language Assistants where the British Council ensures that criminal records checks are provided by their home country.

+The DBS provides detailed guidance on how to undertake additional checks in specific countries.
 Where an applicant is from or has lived in a country where criminal record checks cannot be made for child protection purposes, or is a refugee with leave to remain in the UK, and has no means of obtaining relevant information, the school must take extra care in taking up references and carrying out other background checks.
 For example, additional references should be sought, and references followed up by phone as well as letter.